-1) Site investigation;
+- 1) Site investigation;

-- 2) Risk assessments/consultants reports; - Costs for remediation work.
+- 2) Risk assessments/consultants reports;

+- 3) Costs for remediation work.

-20.1.5 Funding for Parts 1) and 2) is available for all potential contamination sites identified, but money for Part 3) is only available for sites that are designated as 'Special Sites'.
+- 19.1.5 Funding for Parts 1) and 2) is available for all potential contamination sites identified, but money for Part 3) is only available for sites that are designated as 'Special Sites'.
 Halton currently has only one designated special site: St Michael's Golf Course, which was reclaimed many years ago using Derelict Land Grant.
-However, this site no longer meets today's more stringent environmental standards and obtaining designation has proved a lengthy process, which the Council originally embarked upon back in 2003.
+However, this site no longer meets today's more stringent environmental standards and obtaining designation is proving a lengthy process, which the Council originally embarked upon back in 2003.

-20.1.6 The process has involved putting a case together for designation to the Environment Agency (who need to formally support the proposal), as well as carrying out site investigation works and developing a design scheme.
+- 19.1.6 The process has involved putting a case together for designation to the Environment Agency (who need to formally support the proposal), as well as carrying out site investigation works and developing a design scheme.
 Although funding was available for the site investigation works, the design scheme had to be funded by the Council at a cost of £270,000.

-As Defra has agreed to designate the golf course as a Special Site, these costs will be refunded as part of the overall reclamation costs.
+As Defra has agreed

+to designate the golf course as a Special Site, these costs will be refunded as part of the overall reclamation costs.
 Closure of the golf course while this process continues is incurring additional costs for security - currently running at in excess of £150,000 per annum, which will not be eligible for refund from Defra.

-20.1.7 Such a lengthy and costly process presents some real issues for Halton.
+19.1.7 Such a lengthy and costly process presents some real issues for Halton.
 As an area with more 'blackfield' than 'brownfield' sites, we potentially have some way to go to prove our need to Defra.
 We are, however, continuing with a programme of testing to identify sites and categorise any possible risks.
 This work is funded through Defra.

-20.1.8 Key sites in Halton which may possibly require future designation as special sites are Weston Quarries, Johnson's Lane Tip, Weston lagoons.
+19.1.8 Key sites in Halton which may possibly require future designation as special sites are Weston Quarries, Johnson's Lane Tip, Weston lagoons and parts of the Widnes Waterfront EDZ.
 Although some of these are currently in private ownership, they may eventually become the responsibility of the Council.

-20.1.9 In Halton, site contamination is often severe and the consequent cost for remediation is therefore very high.
-St. Michael's Golf Course could. for example, cost in the region of £4.5m to remediate.
+19.1.9 In Halton, site contamination is often severe and the consequent cost for remediation is therefore very high.
+St. Michael's Golf Course will, for example, cost in the region of £4.5m to remediate.

-20.2 Landfill Tax Credits
+19.2 Landfill Tax Credits

 This is a further source of funding that can be used for smaller scale projects involving site contamination.
 As its name suggests, it is funded from Landfill Tax, which is a tax levied on all waste that currently goes to landfill.
-The Coal Stock Yard received £300,000 from Landfill tax credits towards the costs of site remediation.
+The ICI Coal Stock Yard received £300,000 from Landfill tax credits towards the costs of site remediation.

-20.3 NWDA Funding

-NWDA single pot funds can also be used for land reclamation, but this has become increasingly difficult for Halton to access due to the NWDA's changing priorities.
+19.3 North West Development Agency (NWDA) Funding NWDA single pot funds can also be used for land reclamation, but this has become increasingly difficult for Halton to access due to the NWDA's changing priorities.

-21.0 CONTAMINATED LAND REMEDIATION TECHNOLOGIES
+20.0 CONTAMINATED LAND REMEDIATION TECHNOLOGIES

-21.1 The variety of technologies for treating contamination and remediating sites is advancing all the time.
+20.1 The variety of technologies for treating contamination and remediating sites is advancing all the time.